hdrummon/HugoHdrummon/content/post/Write-Ups/Basic Penetration Testing 1 Write up.md

 I begin by making sure that both Virtual Machines are able to connect by doing a ping test and ensuring that both are on the NAT option for networking.

-I first check the IP of the Pen test VM by inputting the command
+I first login as guest since I dont have the password yet and then check the IP of the Pen test VM by inputting the command

     ifconfig